DWResearch/Course-3-Week-4-Peer-Project-v2/README.md

 Using decompressed datasets in the zipfile, I created one R script called run_analysis.R that does the following:

-*Merged the training and the test sets to create one data set.
+Task 1: Merged the training and the test sets to create one data set.
-*Extracted only the measurements on the mean and standard deviation for each measurement.
+Task 2: Extracted only the measurements on the mean and standard deviation for each measurement.
-*Used descriptive activity names to name the activities in the data set *Appropriately labelled the data set with descriptive variable names.
+Task 3: Used descriptive activity names to name the activities in the data set Taks 4: ppropriately labelled the data set with descriptive variable names.
-*From the data set in step 4, created a second, independent tidy data set with the average of each variable for each activity and each subject.
+Task 5: From the data set in step 4, created a second, independent tidy data set with the average of each variable for each activity and each subject.

 --------------------------------------
 Following instructions from ReadMe.md from original dataset, I acknoledge the following people and their work in providing and sharing the dataset.